jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-06-what-does-it-mean-to-be-exceptional.md

 returning](https://medium.com/swlh/return-early-pattern-3d18a41bba8): By
 separating the validation logic from the business logic the reader can focus on the latter.
 As soon as the validation is over, the reader can forget about it.
-It has become IRRELEVANT, and the reader knows they can relax about it.

-All these examples, where some information is moved to the mental BACKGROUND, have one thing in common: The reader can not only safely forget about some information, but they are even made aware of this.
-That way, they only have to keep an active representation of the FOREGROUND information in their current mental state which is stripped off BACKGROUND noise.
-Failing to send signals that help the readers differentiate between FOREGROUND and BACKGROUND is a way to make the reader feel overwhelmed.
+It has become IRRELEVANT.
+The reader only has to keep an active representation of the FOREGROUND information in their current mental state which is stripped off BACKGROUND noise.
+Sending these signals that help the readers differentiate between FOREGROUND and BACKGROUND is a way to prevent them from feeling overwhelmed.

-And the same principle applies for `raise` vs `return`: Whatever is returned is marked as FOREGROUND, as the mainstream of our program flow.
+The same principle applies for `raise` vs `return`: Whatever is returned is marked as FOREGROUND, as the mainstream of our program flow.
 Exceptions are pushed to the mental BACKGROUND.